saadbadreddine/sefactory-fsw-final-project/README.md

 <img src="./readme/title2.svg"/>

-> Hustle App is a map based LFG (looking for group) app aimed at sports players build to help people find others around them The Well app is a mental health and mindfulness app built on top of the science of positive psychology.
+> The Well app is a mental health and mindfulness app built on top of the science of positive psychology.
 The Well app is more than just another meditation or journaling app; it encourages you to enhance and reflect on your day with structured, guided activities.
 >
 > There are 5 daily tasks that the Well app asks you to complete each day: record 3 gratitudes, write a journal entry, perform 3 acts of kindness, exercise for 20 minutes, and meditate for 15 minutes.